ujent/go-git-app/README.md

 Don't forget to set `root url` and administration account

 Change:

 SSH Server Domain: yourhost
 SSH Server Port: 222
 Gitea Base URL: http://yourhost:9000/

 In Administrator Account Settings set:

 Administrator Username: gitea
 Password: secret123
 Email: gitea@gitea.com

-5. Create in gitea repository with name "testrepo" under the user "gitea" to verify that all is all right and for later usage in tests
+5. Create in gitea repository with name "testrepo" under the user "gitea" to verify that everything is alright and for later usage in tests